 Communication tips reduce difficult Alzheimer’s behaviors

-When your older adult gets angry, agitated, or refuses help, it makes your daily life even harder.
-New communication styles can help you reduce difficult Alzheimer’s behavior and improve quality of life for both you and your older adult.
+New communication styles can help you reduce difficult Alzheimer’s behaviors and improve quality of life for both you and your older adult.

-Get proven dementia care tips from real stories
+Get dementia care tips based on real world experiences

-It’s like listening to a good friend who also happens to be an expert in communicating and caring for people with Alzheimer’s or dementia.
-She uses plain language and explains how symptoms often show up in real life.
+Watching the video is like listening to a good friend who’s also an expert in caring for people with dementia.
+Alexandra uses plain language and explains how symptoms often show up in real life.

-DailyCaring tip: Alexandra sometimes uses the term “perseverance” or “perseverating.”
-That’s when someone keeps trying to do something even though it’s too difficult and they’re not able to succeed.
+Note: She sometimes uses the term “perseverance” or “perseverating.”
+That’s when someone keeps trying to do something over and over even though they’re not able to succeed.

-- Understand how the disease works and how it affects your senior.
+- Understand how the disease works and how it affects your older adult.

 10 minutes 50 seconds

 - Prevent and reduce difficult behaviors like refusing help, anxiety, wanting to overfeed pets, and more.